Olympus E-P1 vs Panasonic LX15

 It is notable that the E-P1 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-P1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.